Teatro di San Carlo: Late 19th century, post World War II, and 21st century renovations

 By the start of the twenty-first century, the opera house was showing its age with outmoded stage machinery, inadequate visitor facilities, and lack of air conditioning.
-In response, the Campania regional government funded a €67 million renovation over six months in 2008 and six months in 2009 which included restoration of the décor and the creation of a new rehearsal hall.
+In response, the Campania regional government funded a €67 million renovation over six months in 2008 and six months in 2009, including restoration of the décor and the creation of a new rehearsal hall.
 As noted in Gramophone magazine, the opera house reopened on 27 January 2010 with Mozart's La Clemenza di Tito, the 254th anniversary of the composer's birth: "The renovation work was completed last year under the direction of architect Elisabetta Fabbri and is intended to return Teatro San Carlo to its condition following Antonio Niccolini's rebuilding after the fire of 1816.
-The project....involved 300 workers day and night.
+The project....involved 300 workers day and night."

 The great age of Neapolitan opera

 At the time, Neapolitan School of opera enjoyed great success all over Europe, not only in the field of opera buffa but also in that of opera seria.
-The Neapolitan school of opera composers included Feo, Porpora, Traetta, Piccinni, Vinci, Anfossi, Durante, Jommelli, Cimarosa, Paisiello, Zingarelli, and Gazzaniga.
-Naples became the capital of European music and even foreign composers considered the performance of their compositions at the San Carlo theatre as the goal of their career.
+The Neapolitan school of opera composers included Feo, Porpora, Leo, Traetta, Piccinni, Vinci, Anfossi, Durante, Jommelli, Cimarosa, Paisiello, Zingarelli, and Gazzaniga.
+Naples became the capital of European music, and even foreign composers considered the performance of their compositions at the San Carlo theatre to be the goal of their careers.
 These composers included Hasse (who later settled in Naples) Haydn, Johann Christian Bach and Gluck.

-Similarly the most prominent singers performed and consolidated their fame at the San Carlo.
+Similarly, the most prominent singers performed and consolidated their fame at the San Carlo.
 These included Lucrezia Anguiari, called "La Cocchetta", the renowned castrati Giovanni Manzuoli, Caffarelli (Gaetano Majorano), Farinelli (Carlo Broschi), Gizziello (Gioacchino Conti) and Gian Battista Velluti, the last castrato.
 Caffarelli, Farinelli, and Gizziello were products of the local conservatories of Naples.

 Composers in residence

 From 1815 to 1822, Gioachino Rossini was house composer and artistic director of the royal opera houses, including the San Carlo.
 During this period he wrote ten operas which were Elisabetta, regina d'Inghilterra (1815), La gazzetta, Otello, ossia il Moro di Venezia (1816), Armida (1817), Mosè in Egitto, Ricciardo e Zoraide (1818), Ermione, Bianca e Falliero, Eduardo e Cristina, La donna del lago (1819), Maometto II (1820), and Zelmira (1822).

 Regular singers of the period included Manuel Garcia and his daughter Maria Malibran, Clorinda Corradi, Giuditta Pasta, Isabella Colbran, Giovanni Battista Rubini, Domenico Donzelli and the two great French rivals Adolphe Nourrit and Gilbert Duprez—the inventor of the C from the chest.

-After the composition of Zelmira, Rossini left Naples with Colbran who had previously been the lover of Domenico Barbaia.
+After composing Zelmira, Rossini left Naples with Colbran, who had previously been the lover of Domenico Barbaia.
 The couple were married shortly thereafter.